-- The assets and deferred outflows of resources of the Town exceeded its liabilities and deferred inflows of resources at the close of the current fiscal year by approximately \$7,849,000 (total net position for the Primary Government). - The Town's total net position for FY 2020 decreased by approximately \$155,000 over the prior year balance due to a decrease in the net position of the business-type activities of approximately \$341,000, partially offset by an increase in the net position of the governmental activities of approximately \$186,000. - As of the close of the current fiscal year, the Town's governmental funds reported combined ending fund balances of approximately \$2,132,000, an increase of approximately \$211,000 or 11% from the prior year.
-The increase is primarily due to a decrease in capital outlay expenditures of approximately \$198,000. - At the end of the current fiscal year, unassigned fund balance for all governmental funds was approximately \$1,280,000.
-The unassigned fund balance for the General Fund is approximately \$1,280,000 which is 75% of total General Fund actual expenditures for the current fiscal year.
+- The assets and deferred outflows of resources of the Town exceeded its liabilities and deferred inflows of resources at the close of the current fiscal year by approximately \$8,306,000 (total net position for the Primary Government). - The Town's total net position for FY 2021 decreased by approximately \$396,000 over the prior year restated balance due to a decrease in the net position of the business-type activities of approximately \$560,000, partially offset by an increase in the net position of the governmental activities of approximately \$164,000. - As of the close of the current fiscal year, the Town's governmental funds reported combined ending fund balances of approximately \$2,129,000, a decrease of approximately \$30,000 or 1% from the restated prior year fund balance.
+The decrease is due to expenditures of approximately \$2,930,000 exceeding revenues and other financing sources of approximately \$2,900,000. - At the end of the current fiscal year, unassigned fund balance for all governmental funds was approximately \$908,000.
+The unassigned fund balance for the General Fund is approximately \$908,000 which is 45% of total General Fund actual expenditures for the current fiscal year. - The Town adopted Governmental Accounting Standards Board ("GASB") Statement No. 84 "Fiduciary Activities" ("GASB #84") for the year ended June 30, 2021.
+The primary objective of GASB #84 is to improve guidance regarding the identification of fiduciary activities for accounting and financial reporting purposes and how those activities should be reported.
+GASB #84 made it clear that the Rogers Park, Cemetery Project, Woodland Park, Greenway Project, St. Luke's Plaza, and Summer Tracks balances and activities should be reported by the Town in either the General Fund or a special revenue fund.
+The balances and activities were previously recorded in a fiduciary fund (agency fund).
+The adoption of GASB #84 has resulted in the restatement of the Town's fund balance and net position as of July 1, 2020 for its governmental fund and government-wide financial statements to reflect the reporting of the funds mentioned above in the General Fund.
+The fund balance of the Town's governmental funds and net position of the Town's governmental activities as of July 1, 2020 was increased by approximately \$27,000, reflecting the change in accounting principle related to the adoption of GASB #84.